 If you book lodging in Gardiner, Mont., at the North Entrance to the park, you will have easy access to the park all year long.
 Other entrances are closed in winter, so if you book in those entrance towns, you will need to arrange for snowmobile or snowcoach transportation into the park at that time.

 Before Booking, Make an Itinerary

 Yellowstone is a very large park.
 Before booking lodging, you should make an activities and attractions itinerary and calculate the travel time from lodging.
-At National Park Trips, we have created a Yellowstone and Grand Teton trip planner that will help you make the most of your vacation.
+At National Park Trips, we have created a free Yellowstone and Grand Teton trip planner that will help you make the most of your vacation.
 Request a free trip planner to get maps, an email newsletter and vacation partner information.